Abortion in China: Statistics

+The abortion rate in China remained relatively low into the early 1960s, although it increased to 5.3% in 1958 and 8.4% in 1962.
+Generally, research attributes those increases to the birth planning campaigns that occurred contemporaneously.

+By 1975, the abortion rate in China was 22.3%, nearly double what it had been only four years earlier.
+One reason for this increase was the greater abortion access in rural China as a result of barefoot doctors.
+The frequency of abortion continued to increase steadily throughout the 1970s and early 1980s.
+By 1988, almost 17% of Chinese women had undergone abortions.

+Abortion rates have generally varied between urban and rural areas.
+According to analysis by academic Thomas Scharping, urban abortion rates were generally higher than rural rates during the 1980s, while in the 1990s abortion use in rural areas outpaced urban areas as a result of increased prevalence in rural areas that previously had low abortion rates.

-China generally has one of the highest abortion rates in the world.
-In 2018, The National Health Commission of China reported that more than 9 million abortions are performed annually in China, down from approximately 13 million annually as of 2015.
-For 2020, the number of abortions in China dropped further, to just under 9 million.
+China now has one of the highest abortion rates in the world.
+In 2015, approximately 13 million abortions were performed annually.
+National Health Commission of China reported that more than 9 million abortions are performed annually in China as of 2018.
+In 2020, the number of abortions in China was just under 9 million.

 The Guttmacher Institute, a research organization that promotes abortion rights, released a study in which it estimated China's abortion rate for the years of 2015-2019 was at a rate of 49 abortions per 1000 reproductive-aged women, one of the highest rates in Eastern and Southeastern Asia.

 According to local studies in China, most Chinese women who elect abortions have never had children.